stegua/mss-k-rank/README.md

 * S. Congiglio, S. Gualandi. *Optimizing over the Closure of Rank Inequalities with a Small Right-Hand Side for the Maximum Stable Set problem via Bilevel Programming*.
 Accepted for publication at **INFORMS Journal of Computing** (to appear).

+An early version of our work was presented in 2017 at the [SEA conference](https://nms.kcl.ac.uk/informatics/events/SEA2017/):

+* S. Congiglio, S. Gualandi. *On the Separation of Topology-Free Rank Inequalities for the Max Stable Set Problem*.
+16th International Symposium on Experimental Algorithms (SEA 2017).
+Available online: [.pdf](https://drops.dagstuhl.de/opus/volltexte/2017/7626/pdf/LIPIcs-SEA-2017-29.pdf)

 ## Requiriments and Installation
 The source code relies on the three following external libraries: